 The Devil Wears Prada (2006)

 Why it’s outstanding amongst other entrepreneur movies: Andy’s ascent to the highest point of the fashion A-list ultimately leaves her inclination distant and lost despite her prosperity.
-Similar to “Wall Street”, “The Devil Wears Prada” counters the idea that corporate achievement and massive wealth indicate a happy life, and instead reveals the vacancy of such endeavors.
-Andy proceeds onward from her involvement with Runway and is able to finish and satisfy her original dream of turning into a journalist.
+Similar to “Wall Street”, “The Devil Wears Prada” counters the idea that corporate achievement and massive wealth indicate a happy life and instead reveals the vacancy of such endeavors.
+Andy proceeds onward from her involvement with Runway and can finish and satisfy her original dream of turning into a journalist.